FATE ONE: A Prophecy

 As it peers around, grunting vigorously to its curious surroundings, its ears perk up to the sound of rustling foliage.
 From the vegetation leaps out the daring man brandishing a short sword, the blade a brushed steel with iron fittings and quillon, and hilt wrapped in fine blackened leather bandings.
 Landing just shy of the wild boar, he stands near eye-to-eye to the massive predator.
 Its attention locked solely on him, it fails to notice the two arrows that catch it on either side, rearing the beast in pain.
 Its momentary scream quickly tacits as the sword pierces its head downward—felled in an instant, its suffering a mere blink of the eye.
 It keels over, blood draining from its narrow cranial wound.
 With the confirmed kill, the spotter gathers at the brave man’s location.

-“Just like that, boys,” he gloats with pride, sweat pouring from his brow, spots of crimson covering him from the momentary up-spray.
-“This should be more than enough for the dealer, I’d imagine.”
+“Just like that, men,” he gloats with pride, sweat pouring from his brow, spots of crimson covering him from the momentary up-spray.
+“This should be more than ample for the dealer, I’d imagine.”

-“A beast this size would feed three or four whole families for a month,” the spotter comments, running his fallen black hair back away from his face.
+“A beast this size would feed three or four whole families a whole month,” the spotter comments, running his fallen black hair back away from his face.
 He looks over at the small elder first slain.
-“Think they’ll pay us extra for him, as well?”
+“Think they’ll pay us extra for this one, as well?”

 “Leave him be,” commands the hunter, wiping the bloodied blade with a terry cloth hung on his scabbard before sheathing the weapon.
 “Let nature claim him.
 Can’t take everything for ourselves, can we?”

-“Right, Captain,” laments the dark-haired spotter.
+“Of course, Captain,” laments the dark-haired spotter.
+“Greed forgets growth.”
 One of the archers closes in on the two as they begin to regroup for their haul.

 “Parth!!!” the saved man shouts out, uncaring for his own safety.
 He redraws his blade, but finds it too late, for two arrows land in the bicep and thigh of the assailant.